o-thorp7/MuSim_USyd/README.md

-# System to obtain air density from ERA5
+# System to obtain muon fluxes from ERA5
-> Written by Man-Yau (Joseph) Chan
+> Initially written by Man-Yau (Joseph) Chan, extended by William Luszczak

 ## Description
+This system is composed of 2 parts: a set of programs to pull and process ERA5 data to extrat the density field, and a set of scripts to run muom flux simulations using the extracted atmospheric information.

+###Programs to obtain ERA5 data:
 This system of programs generate density data from ERA5.
 There are two sets of programs: download programs and the density calculation program.